 PODS Portable Moving Containers

-The most flexible of all options, moving with PODS allows you to pack and load on your own time right there in your driveway.
-The storage containers come in three sizes, so if you discover you’ve got an extra room of stuff in the downstairs closet, no problem!
+The most flexible of all options, moving with PODS allows you to pack and load on your own schedule right there in your driveway.
+The storage containers come in three sizes, so if you discover you’ve got extra stuff in the downstairs closet, no problem!
 Storage is built into each move, and you can even keep your container in a secure PODS Storage Center if you have some time between households.
 Best of all?
 PODS will take care of the driving (which is great when you’re moving to an unfamiliar city).

 Interested in other Southeastern cities for your next move?
-Check out the PODS Blog for the lowdown on the Low Country and Charleston, SC, Savannah, GA, and Jacksonville, FL
+Check out the PODS Blog for the lowdown on the Low Country and Charleston, SC; Savannah, GA; and Jacksonville, FL

 Shannon Jacobs is a Tampa-based freelance writer and frequent contributor to the PODS Blog.
 She has lived in Atlanta, the Berkshires, and Nashville, but always returns to the warmth of Florida’s Gulf Coast.